-Mental training follows a similar annual plan.
+Mental training follows a similar annual plan. technique, irregardless of the terrain.
 Begin with relaxation, then concentration, visualization, focus, and finish with activation.
 We will show you how to psych yourself up, later in the program.

 Skill development or technique work has a number of progressive stages throughout the year, where an athlete would emphasize: